-The CUDA-Barretenberg implementation uses a single GPU to execute the MSM kernels using multiple streams.
-Our GPU MSM kernel does not achieve meaningful speedup over Barretenberg's existing MSM in its current development stage.
+The CUDA-Barretenberg implementation uses a single GPU to execute the MSM kernels using multiple streams, with FFTs concurrently executing on the CPU.
+Our GPU prover does not achieve meaningful speedup over Barretenberg's existing prover in its current development stage.
 Although techniques like precomputation that trade memory for speed would be beneficial here to improve performance.
 For larger problems that exceed the VRAM of a single GPU, the workload can be further split up and distributed across a multi-GPU cluster to take advantage of massive parallelism and more memory.
 One complementary technology here is RDMA [63], which can be useful in addressing the significant memory demands of proof generation [55].
 RDMA would enable a prover to access the remote host memory of another machine in a cluster without involving its CPU at all, and access the remote memory at close to the same speed of accessing its own host memory.
 GPU acceleration can also be extended from standard Plonk to more performant proving systems like TurboPlonk, UltraPlonk, and Hyperplonk.
 Moreover, unified memory architectures for larger constraint sizes will become increasingly more important for running zero-knowledge workloads with higher memory demands.